AlexanderAKM/RPG-GUI/README.md

 # Role Playing Game

-In this project, we made a RPG with GUI to showcase OOP principles in Java.
+In this group project, we made a RPG with GUI to showcase OOP principles in Java.
 Our precious game is on exploring the university campus.
+The main authors are:
+Alexander Müller & Robert Hielkema & Victoria Polaka & Kyriakos Hjikakou

 Our RPG consists of an Inventory, Locations, Non-player characters (NPCs), and Player classes systems.
 In addition, the player is able to save and restore their game state at any time.